What is a virtual debit card? Features to look for

 If you don’t have the foreign currency in your wallet, your multi-currency account is charged in real-time at transparent FX margins, which are clear from the beginning and depend on your subscription.
 You can be sure to save a huge amount of fees compared to your traditional provider.

-Even better: You can issue more than 300 virtual debit cards for individuals, teams and entire departments, which can be used instantly.
-Physical cards can also be created conveniently online.
-Each card is customisable through administrator rights, so that you can create different limits or restrictions, depending on your intended use.
+Even better: You can issue virtual debit cards for employees, teams, and entire departments in real time – ready to use immediately.
+Physical cards can also be conveniently ordered online.
+Each card is fully customizable, allowing you to set different limits or restrictions depending on its intended use.

 You can also export card transaction files to import them into your accounting system and speed up reporting.
 Further, a mobile app simplifies attaching receipts to card transactions to speed up accounting tasks – available to each employee without the need of a separate login.